kgram/webpack-node-dev/README.md

 ## Running programatically

 The only export is a function for starting webpack in watch-mode and running/monitoring the node process.
 It takes the webpack config object as argument.

-## Configuration

-Configuration is done by adding a `nodeDev` section to your webpack config file.
-Alternatively, settings can be passed as a second argument to the exported function, like so:
+A second argument can be added with settings to avoid poluting the webpack config.

 ```javascript
 const nodeDev = require('webpack-node-dev')